izhakmo/Ngram_DSP/README.md

 3. ec2 key pair
 4. write "yes" or "no" if you want to run the program with a combiner

+## info
+N-grams are fixed size tuples of items.

-this product has 4 map reduce jobs
+ Given a corpus from google Ngram, count the legal words, divide the corpus into two parts, calculate the probability of each Ngram, sort the Ngrams alphabetically, and by probability. this product has 4 map reduce jobs

 	1. job 1 maps three grams from the corpus; filter illegal three grams, and sends the sum of occurrences of each three gram in each corpus to the reducer